Normation/rudder/policies/rudderc/docs/src/usage.md

 * Linux/AIX
 * Windows

-These platforms use different agent technology but the YAML policies unify them.
+These platforms use different agent technology, but the YAML policies unify them.
-To be able to check and compile techniques, the `rudderc` program needs access to the methods library of the target systems.
+To be able to check and compile techniques, the `rudderc` program needs access to the method library of the target systems.

 To get access to the base Linux methods set, you can use git and use the repository as library argument: